-Courses in DutchCourses taught in Dutch are only accessible for students who are sufficiently proficient in the Dutch language (at least C1 level is required).
-Attaining such a level of proficiency will usually take several years at least, and as such it is not possible to combine the study of Dutch during your exchange programme with courses taught in Dutch.
+At Vrije Universiteit Amsterdam, courses taught in Dutch are only accessible for students who are sufficiently proficient in the Dutch language.
+C1 level is required.
+Attaining such a level of proficiency usually takes several years and so it is normally not possible for exchange students to enroll in Dutch taught courses.
 If you wish to take courses taught in Dutch, please contact us at firstname.lastname@example.org.

 Courses and registration deadlines